genglinliu/simple_memory_allocator/README.md

    the `size` field which will be the `size` requested in the parameter and assign the magic number.

-_Hints_: remember, when you are getting the size of "things" in C you should use the `sizeof` operation.
+_Hints_: remember, when getting the size of "things" in C we use the `sizeof` operation.
 Also remember that sizeof returns the number of bytes.
 Because you are adjusting pointers by some number of bytes you must make sure to cast a pointer to a `node_t` to a `char*` to make sure you are adding bytes and